-While Key West makes a great year-round romance destination, it is even more enticing in February with near perfect balmy temperatures.
+While Key West makes a great year-round romance place, it is even more enticing in February with near-perfect balmy temperatures.
 I love renting a convertible and making the top-down road trip on the Seven Mile Bridge to enjoy the laid-back atmosphere of Key West with my husband.

 It is definitely one of the most romantic places I’ve visited.

 24. Astoria, the US